opencrvs/opencrvs-core/packages/resources/README.md

 ## Employees

-This feature, imports and converts an employee list into [https://www.hl7.org/fhir/practitioner.html](FHIR Practitioner) and [https://www.hl7.org/fhir/practitionerrole.html](FHIR PractitionerRole) objects.
+This feature, imports and converts an employee list into [https://www.hl7.org/fhir/practitioner.html](FHIR Practitioner) and [https://www.hl7.org/fhir/practitionerrole.html](FHIR PractitionerRole) objects to manage permissions and map registrations to staff members, so that their performance can be tracked.
 The list is a test list based on the users and permissions in the [https://github.com/jembi/OpenCRVS/blob/master/packages/user-mgnt/resources/populate.ts](user-mgnt package.)

 [https://github.com/jembi/opencrvs-fhir-templates/blob/master/employee/employee-resource.jsonc](This FHIR standard is followed.)